tbreuss/php-package-skeleton/README.md

 # PHP Package Skeleton

-This skeleton is an example package using the standard filesystem structure as proposed by <https://github.com/php-pds/skeleton>.
+This skeleton is a concrete example package using the standard filesystem structure as proposed by <https://github.com/php-pds/skeleton>.
 In contrast to PDS Skeleton it adds some additional folders and files.

 ## Summary